curtisnlogan/boardwalk-games/README.md

 ## Acknowledgements

-  * This project was a guided project at Code Institute.
+  * This project was a semi-guided project at Code Institute.
 Thanks to my instructors and classmates for their support.